 Overlapping or Equivalent Courses and Courses Satisfying More Than One Requirement

 No two courses may be equivalent or overlapping.
 (Credit is not given for a course that overlaps a course previously taken or a cross-listed course in another department.
 Such courses are indicated in the course descriptions by the number of the conflicting courses in parentheses following the title.)

 Within the core curriculum, there are only a few instances in which one course may satisfy more than one core requirement for a student.
 For example a course that fulfills Integrations in Humanities may also fulfill the Global Perspectives flag or the Diversity, Inclusion and Social Justice flag.
 A course may meet the Signature Work requirement and other core requirements (core area or core flag courses).
-Also, a course may meet a Writing Across the Curriculum requirement and a core requirement (and core area or core flag course).
+Also, a course may meet a Writing Across the Curriculum requirement and other core requirements (core area or core flag courses).
 A study abroad course which spends 20 days abroad (including travel time) may meet Global Perspectives and another core-area requirement.